SlapBot/slapbot.github.io/documentation/developer/index.md

 <a name="practical-tips"></a>
 ### Practical Tips

-- In case your module seems to be quite complex to be controlled by a standalone script, instead of writing business logic, just write your package in the local libs, pass the assistant object and anything you need to it, and control stephahie from your own package present in local_libs directory.
+- In case your module seems to be quite complex to be controlled by a `standalone` script, instead of writing business logic, just write your package in the
+`local libs`, pass the `assistant` object and anything you need to it, and control stephahie from your own package present in `local_libs` directory.

 - Don't be afraid to see all the modules written since you can learn much more just by seeing that code, instead of going through theoretical documentation.
-And to be completely honest, some of the modules like system_module, facebook_module, wikipedia_module, etc are one of the most simplest of the python scripts.
+And to be completely honest, some of the modules like `system_module`, `facebook_module`, `wikipedia_module`, etc are one of the most simplest of the python scripts.

-- The use of AFFIRMATIVE and NEGATIVE variables can be used as follows:
+- The use of `AFFIRMATIVE` and `NEGATIVE` variables can be used as follows:

 ```python
 if user_command in self.NEGATIVE: